sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>go-srpm-macros</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Source-stage rpm automation for Go packages
+Short desc    : Source-stage rpm automation for Go packages
 URL          : https://pagure.io/go-rpm-macros
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : This package provides SRPM-stage rpm automation to simplify the creation of Go
+Descript     : This package provides SRPM-stage rpm automation to simplify the creation of Go
              : language (golang) packages.
              :
              : It limits itself to the automation subset required to create Go SRPM packages